Water Treatment Process#

 The Fort Collins Utilities Water Treatment Facility, staffed 24 hours a day by state-certified operators, chemically and physically treats raw (untreated) water to make it safe to drink.
 Our treated drinking water and corrosion control consistently surpass state and federal standards for purity.

 The facility has the ability to treat up to 87 million gallons of water a day.
-On average in 2020, it treats 23 million gallons a day and peak production was 49 million gallons in one day.
+On average in 2020, it treated 23 million gallons a day and peak production was 49 million gallons in one day.

 -